johnsBeharry/knowledge/research/society-and-governance.md

 ###### Rent-seeking

-- In public choice theory and in economics, rent-seeking involves seeking to increase one's share of existing wealth without creating new wealth
+- In public choice theory and in economics, rent-seeking involves seeking to increase one's share of existing wealth without creating new wealth.
+Examples may include escrow services which charge commision — these are the

 ###### RESOURCES